Harsbo/IOS_Adventures/README.md

 ```

 ## Gameplay
 You play the role of Captain Catalyst (R6) and you control R1 - R4.
 You start at the bottom (see below) and need to configure your way through all of the levels.
-Each level is a seperate VRF instance on R1 - R4.
-The R5 router is used to serve as the castles.
-Each castle has a virtual telnet chamber at 100.X.0.20/32 port 3001 where X is the level number.
-A level is completed when Captain Catalyst have entered the telnet chamber and searched for the princess.
-You need to configure routing on each level according to the level requirements and then give the castles the prefix for Captain Catalyst (9.0.0.0/31) also according to the level requirements.
+The R5 router is used to serve as the castles and each castle has a virtual telnet chamber at 100.X.0.20/32 port 3001 where X is the level number.
+A level is completed when Captain Catalyst has entered the telnet chamber and searched for the princess.
+You need to configure routing on each level (VRF instance on R1 - R4) according to the level requirements and then give the castles the prefix for Captain Catalyst (9.0.0.0/31) also according to the level requirements.
 This is the only way to make the castle give back the chamber prefixes and thereby achieving connectivity to the chamber.
 Each chamber is protected by a username and a password.
-The username is LevelX (where X is the level number) and the password will be attached to the chamber prefix that you get from the castle.
-Note the passwords should not be entered in dotted-decimal format.
+The username is LevelX (X is the level number) and the password will be attached to the chamber prefix that you get from the castle.
+No password should be entered in dotted-decimal format.

-Once you have successfully searched through a chamber you will open the castles pathway (vlan 101-104) to the next level thus making your progress a little further.
-To get the Captain Catalyst prefix between levels you run eBGP between the VRF on R1 and the castles over the directly connected links, the level routers are in AS 1337 and all the castles are in AS 400.
+Once you have successfully searched through a chamber you will open the castle backdoor (vlan 101-104) to the next level thus making your progress a little further.
+To get the Captain Catalyst prefix between levels you run eBGP between the Level VRF on R1 and the castles over the directly connected links, the level routers are in AS 1337 and all the castles are in AS 400.
 You can go into a castle chamber as many times as you want to but when you establish peering from the above level you will lose access to that chamber.
 But don't worry because if you succeeded with that it means you have unlocked the next level and there is another chamber for you to visit.
 There are many pitfalls, only the brave can prevail!

 ![IOS Kingdom](IOS-Kingdom.PNG)